Skip navigation

 Parents can help their infant or toddler adjust to their absence by letting trusted caregivers babysit the child.
 This helps the child learn to trust and bond with other adults and understand that their parents will return.

 During medical procedures, a parent should go with the child if possible.
-When a parent can't go with the child, exposing the child to the situation beforehand may be helpful, such as visiting the doctor's office before a test.
+When a parent can't go with the child, exposing the child to the situation beforehand may be helpful, such as visiting the provider's office before a test.

 Some hospitals have child life specialists who can explain procedures and medical conditions to children of all ages.
 If your child is very anxious and needs extended medical care, ask your provider about such services.